France foiled 3 attack plots targeting the Paris Olympics, prosecutor says

 In May, members of the General Directorate of Internal Security arrested an 18-year-old man from Chechnya on suspicion of being behind a plan to attack Olympic soccer events that were held in the southern city of Saint-Etienne.

-The planned attack was to target “bar-type establishments around the Geoffroy stadium,” the prosecutor said.
-The suspect is accused of planning “a violent action” on behalf of the Islamic State group’s jihadist ideology.
+The planned attack was to target “bar-type establishments around the Geoffroy-Guichard stadium,” the prosecutor said.
+The suspect is accused of planning “a violent action” on behalf of the Islamic State group’s jihadi ideology.

 Jihadists threats dominated the foiled plots and 80% of legal proceedings against suspects include the extremist ideology that still influences France’s youth, the prosecutor said.
-The Islamic State group continues to “spread propaganda,” he added.
+IS continues to “spread propaganda,” he added.

 Preventive measures included increased house searches and house arrests before the start of the Olympics, the prosecutor said, adding that police and other security personnel conducted 936 house searches so far in 2024, compared to 153 last year.

-Note: This story has been corrected to show that the name of the stadium in Saint-Etienne is Geoffroy-Guichard, not Geoffroy.